The client's computer name

 The conversation key

 The server stores the first three items for future use.
-The server stores the time stamp to protect against replays.
-The server accepts only time stamps that are chronologically greater than the last time stamp seen, so any replayed transactions are guaranteed to be rejected.
+The server stores the client's timestamp to protect against replays.
+The server accepts only timestamps that are chronologically greater than the last timestamp seen.
+As a result, any replayed transactions are guaranteed to be rejected.

-Implicit in these procedures are the name of the caller, who must be authenticated in some manner.
-The keyserver cannot use DES authentication to authenticate the caller because it would create a deadlock.
-To solve this problem, the keyserver stores the secret keys by user ID (UID) and grants requests only to local root processes.
+Implicit in these transactions is the name of the caller, who must be authenticated in some manner.
+The keyserver cannot use DES authentication to authenticate the caller because the use of DES by the keyserver would create a deadlock.
+To avoid a deadlock, the keyserver stores the secret keys by user ID (UID) and grants requests only to local root processes.